WearableComputerLab/CoRealityMRTK/README.md

 *WIP*

 Demonstrates the ability to scale player size in realtime to make the scene appear bigger or smaller.

+### 5 Spectator View

+Demonstrates the spectator camera running on a desktop with a 3rd person perspective of the AR (Hololens 2) content.

 ## Modules